Sei whale: Whaling

-The development of explosive harpoons and steam-powered whaling ships in the late nineteenth century brought previously unobtainable large whales within reach of commercial whalers.
-Initially their speed and elusiveness, and later the comparatively small yield of oil and meat partially protected them.
+The development of explosive harpoons and steam-powered whaling ships in the late nineteenth century brought previously unobtainable large whales within the reach of commercial whalers.
+Initially, the sei whale's speed and elusiveness partially protected them, and later the comparatively small yield of oil and meat.
 Once stocks of more profitable right whales, blue whales, fin whales, and humpback whales became depleted, sei whales were hunted in earnest, particularly from 1950 to 1980.

 North Atlantic

 In the North Atlantic between 1885 and 1984, 14,295 sei whales were taken.
-They were hunted in large numbers off the coasts of Norway and Scotland beginning in the late 19th and early 20th centuries, and in 1885 alone, more than 700 were caught off Finnmark.
+They were hunted in large numbers off the coasts of Norway and Scotland beginning in the late 19th and early 20th centuries, and in 1885 alone more than 700 were caught off Finnmark.
 Their meat was a popular Norwegian food.
 The meat's value made the hunting of this difficult-to-catch species profitable in the early twentieth century.

 In Iceland, a total of 2,574 whales were taken from the Hvalfjörður whaling station between 1948 and 1985.
-Since the late 1960s to early 1970s, the sei whale has been second only to the fin whale as the preferred target of Icelandic whalers, with meat in greater demand than whale oil, the prior target.
+Since the late 1960s to early 1970s, the sei whale was second only to the fin whale as the preferred target of Icelandic whalers, with meat in greater demand than whale oil, the prior target.

 Small numbers were taken off the Iberian Peninsula, beginning in the 1920s by Spanish whalers, off the Nova Scotian shelf in the late 1960s and early 1970s by Canadian whalers, and off the coast of West Greenland from the 1920s to the 1950s by Norwegian and Danish whalers.

 North Pacific

 In the North Pacific, the total reported catch by commercial whalers was 72,215 between 1910 and 1975; the majority were taken after 1947.
 Shore stations in Japan and Korea processed 300–600 each year between 1911 and 1955.
 In 1959, the Japanese catch peaked at 1,340.
 Heavy exploitation in the North Pacific began in the early 1960s, with catches averaging 3,643 per year from 1963 to 1974 (total 43,719; annual range 1,280–6,053).
-In 1971, after a decade of high catches, it became scarce in Japanese waters, ending commercial whaling in 1975.
+In 1971, after a decade of high catches, it became scarce in Japanese waters, ending commercial whaling in the country by 1975.

 Off the coast of North America, sei whales were hunted off British Columbia from the late 1950s to the mid-1960s, when the number of whales captured dropped to around 14 per year.
 More than 2,000 were caught in British Columbian waters between 1962 and 1967.
 Between 1957 and 1971, California shore stations processed 386 whales.
 Commercial Sei whaling ended in the eastern North Pacific in 1971.